-Lagged and averaged volume-based pricing

-Although charging based on usage from several years prior and using an average over a period of time would reduce (but not eliminate) the distortionary incentives, in our view it would carry a range of new issues:

-- It creates a residual liability when a customer leaves the network that would be difficult to collect (and a mandated core term in the default distributor agreement prevents us for charging in respect of an ICP that is disconnected). - It is unclear how a customer entering an existing premise, or shifting to a new premise should be treated with respect to prior usage (by others) at that premise. - Customers tell us that it is not acceptable when changes in consumption do not align with changes in charges (they do not want to continue paying high charges for years after they reduce consumption, and they do not tolerate increases in charges that relate to higher usage patterns from many years prior). - It is not possible for us to treat new customers and existing customers differently, because it is often impossible for us to distinguish between a new customer and an existing customer that has simply shifted to a new retailer under a different name. - Retailers tell us that they would not be comfortable if their charges were derived from past metering undertaken by another retailer.
-They would not be able to check or challenge that metering, and would not be able to reflect that same chargeable quantity in their charges to customers (they generally don't pass on our charges, they instead create structures that match our structures, and cannot do that where they don't have access to the chargeable quantities).

-We have customers of all sizes entering and exiting, shifting premise, and morphing into different entities.
-A complex matrix of rules would need to be established and policed to prevent gaming of loopholes that delayed and average charges would create.
+Residua l charge structures Structure Lagged and averaged volume-based pricing of time h charging based on usage from several years prior and using an average over a period would reduce (but not eliminate) the distortionary incentives, in our view it would carry of new issues: It creates a residual liability when a customer leaves the network that would be difficult to collect (and a mandated core term in the default distributor agreement prevents us for charging in respect of an ICP that is disconnected).
+Delayed and averaged volume charging is not a viable option • It is unclear how a customer entering an existing premise, or shifting to a new premise should be treated with respect to prior usage (by others) at that premise. • Customers tell us that it is not acceptable when changes in consumption do not align with changes in charges (they do not want to continue paying high charges for years after they reduce consumption, and they do not tolerate increases in charges that relate to higher usage patterns from many years prior). • It is not possible for us to treat new customers and existing customers differently, because it is often impossible for us to distinguish between a new customer and an existing customer that has simply shifted to a new retailer under a different name. • Retailers tell us that they would not be comfortable if their charges were derived from past metering undertaken by another retailer.
+They would not be able to check or challenge that metering, and would not be able to reflect that same chargeable quantity in their charges to customers (they generally don't pass on our charges, they instead create structures that match our structures, and cannot do that where they don't have access to the chargeable quantities). differen e customers of all sizes entering and exiting, shifting premise, and morphing into t entities.
+A complex matrix of rules would need to be established and policed to gaming of loopholes that delayed and average charges would create.